MicrosoftDocs/azure-docs/articles/marketplace/partner-center-portal/create-new-azure-apps-offer.md

 Once you have completed all the required sections of the offer, select **publish** in the top-right corner of the portal.
 You will be redirected to the **Review and publish** page.

-If this is your first time publishing this offer, you can:
+If it is your first time publishing this offer, you can:

 - See the completion status for each section of the offer.
     - *Not started* - means the section has not been touched and needs to be completed.